iluvjava/Maths/Notebook 2.0/AMATH 515/Proximal Gradient Descend/Non smooth convex optimization.md

 $$
 g(y) + h(y) \le g(x) + \nabla g(x)^T(y - x) + \frac{\beta}{2}\Vert y - x\Vert^2 + h(y) \le m_x(y)
 $$

+We are going to break this down, and see what part of the these objective function we can best optimize and how it looks like, and in the end.

 The RHS can be simplified (completing the square):